SINTEF-Infosec/dwc-risk-explorer/README.md

 ### Open an issue

-[Open an issue](https://github.com/SINTEF-Infosec/dwc-risk-explorer/issues/new) with the exact changes/addition to be made.
-Please mention "DB UPDATE" in the title for easier labelling.
+[Open an issue](https://github.com/SINTEF-Infosec/dwc-risk-explorer/issues/new/choose) with the exact changes/additions to be made.
+Please use the pre-made template "Adding risks and/or risk reduction measures".